 Checking of mobile phones through their IMEI number

 Our IMEI check system has been available since 1 July 2013.

 Importers and manufacturers can report the IMEI numbers of their mobile phones to Artisjus through this web interface.

 Retailers can use this interface to check the remuneration payment status of the devices they sell.

-The remuneration rates are specified in Artisjus’s relevant tariff announcement.
+The remuneration rates are specified in Artisjus’s relevant tariff announcement (in Hungarian).
 The remuneration announcement is approved by the Minister of Justice following an examination conducted by the National Office for Intellectual Property and consultations with significant remuneration payers and their advocacy organizations.
 After the Minister’s approval, it is published in the Official Gazette (Hivatalos Értesítő).